 AI in the Manufacturing Industry

-Furthermore, AI also enhances quality control by detecting defects in real time.
-Automated inspection systems improve accuracy and reduce waste, saving both time and resources.
-These improvements strengthen competitiveness in global markets.
+In addition, AI also improves quality control by identifying defects in real time.
+Automated inspection systems increase accuracy and minimize waste, saving time and resources.
+These enhancements increase the competitiveness in the global markets.

 AI in the Retail Industry